adlnet/Intro-to-xAPI-Data-Visualization/reporting/README.md

 	...
 	```

-4. Notice all we can see is the first graph and nothing is appearing on the child graph yet.
-We need to process some data first to display what we want.
-The process parameter takes a function to process the data before using whatever aggregate function is supplied.
+4. Notice in the child chart we just see the count of the times tried at that time (which will always be 1).
+This isn't very helpful so we need to process some data first to display the number of guesses for each time.
+The process parameter takes a function to process the data before using whatever aggregate function is supplied:
 	```javascript
 	...
     groupBy: 'timestamp',